punneke/Be-Interactive/README.md

 -	PHP 7.4 or higher
 -	Data storage in MySQL

-Note: I added phone number here, since it is very handy to have in case of an emergency.
+Note: I added phone number here, since it is very handy to have in case of an emergency during travels.

 Installation: